Frame In-N-Out: Unbounded Controllable Image-to-Video Generation: Additional Visualization

 As shown in Fig.~\ref{fig:supplementary_extra_framein} and Fig.~\ref{fig:supplementary_extra_frameout}, we also present extra qualitative comparisons with the baseline methods.
 For the Frame In comparison, we can see that baselines like Phantom~\cite{liu2025phantom} and SkyReels-A2~\cite{fei2025skyreels} cannot understand the Frame In intention we want.
-The identity reference either already existed in the first frame (case 2 and 3) or never coming to the scene (case 1).
+The identity reference either already existed in the first frame (cases 2 and 3) or never came to the scene (case 1).
 Further, the first frame condition is not faithfully considered as the main condition.
-The scene they generate is similar in elements but different from objects, 3D position, and physical relationship.
-On the contrary, ours shows clear alignment to the motion conditioning and reliable faithfulness to the first frame.
+The scene they generate is similar in elements but different in objects, 3D position, and physical relationship.
+On the contrary, ours shows clear alignment with the motion conditioning and reliable faithfulness to the first frame.
 For the Frame Out comparison, we can see that DragAnything~\cite{wu2024draganything} might have exaggerated motion when the motion conditioning outside the first frame region is not provided (case 1).
 Image Conductor~\cite{li2025image} cannot faithfully generate the videos.
-ToRA~\cite{zhang2024tora} does not provide a stable Frame Out effect we want.
+ToRA~\cite{zhang2024tora} does not provide the stable Frame Out effect we want.